Property Taxes When Property Is Held in a Land Trust

 Frequently Asked Questions

-What should I know about property taxes when property is held in a land trust?
+How do property taxes work when property is held in a land trust?

 What Is a Land Trust?